Wacom-Developer/sdk-for-devices-win-classic/README.md

 * Less implementation effort for developers: integration of a single library gives support for a range of input devices
 * The flexibility to include support for non-Wacom devices in an application
-* The freedom to take full advantage of the WILL™ digital ink ecosystem to provide high quality digital ink rendering without sacrificing the value of raw pen data needed in processes such as signature verification
+* The freedom to take full advantage of the *Wacom Ink Technologies* digital ink ecosystem to provide high quality digital ink rendering without sacrificing the value of raw pen data needed in processes such as signature verification
 * A generic interface relieves the application code from direct control of the connected hardware

 Using the library you can: